 Career trajectories in the medical profession; survey design and psychometrics; compassion empathy and cynicism in the professional development of physicians; Interprofessional teams and learning outcomes; curriculum enhancement and associated performance; demographic variables associated with rural and underserved practice; comparability of performance across training sites within the 5-state WWAMI program.

 BS degrees in Zoology and Psychology; M.Ed in Counseling and Ph.D in Measurement and Evaluation all from the University of Washington.
 Hired as a graduate research assistant in the Office of Research in Medical Education in 1974.
 Continuously employed within the Department of Biomedical Informatics and Medical Education since that time.
-Currently, Professor and Division Head of Medical Education and Evaluation; Voting member multiple curriculum committees; Ex-officio member of the Student Progress Committee; Member of the Council on University Relations and Member of the Faculty Senate.
+Currently, Professor and Division Head of Medical Education and Evaluation; Voting member multiple curriculum committees; Ex-officio member of the Student Progress Committee; Former member of the Council on University Relations and Member of the Faculty Senate.

 Career trajectories in the medical profession; Health outcomes associated with new orthopaedic techniques and materials; Compassion, empathy and cynicism in the professional development of physicians; Interprofessional teams and learning outcomes; Curriculum enhancement and associated performance assessment.